 My CHSPE test results came back yesterday and I passed the math section with 45/50 questions correct and I’m very happy with it.
 Your course was very helpful especially the unit tests and the final exam because they helped me gauge which areas I needed to improve.
 Thank you again, you are doing a great job.Nathan Crotty - November 2022

-I received my results yesterday, and I am happy to say I passed my CHSPE!
+I am happy to say I passed my CHSPE!
 I appreciate the overall amazing lesson content that was provided.
 Thank you for helping me pass.Aisha Hakim - July 2021

 I just let my daughter go at it and she studied on her own, and she passed the CHSPE test that she previously failed.
 The ability to keep track of progress and take exams really helped.
 Phillip Perez - October 2020

 Extremely helpful for the CHSPE!
 So thankful I found this!Lorena Ruiz - July 2020

 The CHSPE went well.
 I found your program very helpful because the questions on your tests were similar to the questions on the CHSPE.Lobab Khawaja - June 2020

 We just received an email from CHSPE saying that my daughter passed the Math section.
 She passed with higher scores than I expected; thanks to your awesome website.
 Your website is so efficient, especially for learners/students like my daughter who don’t really have a passion for Math.
 People learn at different paces and your professors on Math Help broke everything down for the kids to comprehend.
 Your video tutorials also helped her hone in on learning along with the quizzes/tests that gave her the correct answers.
 We also love that this website helps with other tests as my daughter used your site to prep for the SAT as well.
 I will definitely refer your program to other people as it really increased my daughter’s scores.Wendy Cook - November 2019